Skip to content

 The braiser I refer to today is of course made from enamel cast iron.
 Further, the two pots I refer to today are of similar volume – 3.75 quarts.

-It comprises a look similar to a Dutch oven in that it has molded handles at the side of the pot like a Dutch oven.
+It has a look similar to a Dutch oven in that it has molded handles at the side of the pot like a Dutch oven.
 You will notice the handles in the image above are very generous in size making it easier than some similar pots with handles to move around safely.

 Also sports a tight-fitting heavy lid like the Dutch oven.